Plaid Cymru: Second National Assembly (2003–07)

 The Assembly elections of May 2003 saw the party's representation drop from 17 to 12, with the seats gained in the 1999 election falling again to Labour and the party's share of the vote declining to 21%.
-Plaid Cymru narrowly remained the second-largest party in the National Assembly ahead of the Conservatives, Liberal Democrats and Forward Wales.
+Plaid Cymru narrowly remained the second-largest party in the National Assembly ahead of the Conservatives, Liberal Democrats and a single independent.

-On 15 September 2003 folk-singer and county councillor Dafydd Iwan was elected as Plaid Cymru's president.
+On 15 September 2003, folk-singer and county councillor Dafydd Iwan was elected as Plaid Cymru's president.
 Ieuan Wyn Jones, who had resigned from his dual role as president and Assembly group leader following the losses in the 2003 Assembly election, was re-elected in the latter role.
 Elfyn Llwyd remained the Plaid Cymru leader in the Westminster Parliament.
-Under Iwan's presidency the party formally adopted a policy of independence for Wales within Europe.
+Under Iwan's presidency, the party formally adopted a policy of independence for Wales within Europe at its conference in September 2003.
+Plaid Cymru had historically supported Welsh independence but dropped this policy ahead of the 1999 devolved election.

 The 2004 local election saw the party lose control of the two South Wales councils it gained in 1999, Rhondda Cynon Taff and Caerphilly, while retaining its stronghold of Gwynedd in the north-west.
 The results enabled the party to claim a greater number of ethnic minority councillors than all the other political parties in Wales combined, along with gains in authorities such as Cardiff and Swansea, where Plaid Cymru representation had been minimal.
 In the European Parliament elections of the same year, the party's vote share fell to 17.4%, and the reduction in the number of Welsh MEPs saw its representation reduced to one.